RBalderas11/Project-1/README.md

 2. Is an individual in a higher income bracket more likely to be insured? ttest, box and whisker

-3. Does the total population in a given county coorelate with the amount of individuals insured?
+3. Does the total population in a given county correlate with the amount of individuals insured?
 2 bar graphs, 1 pie chart

 Alternative hypothesis: The lower income population is less likely to be insured /n